Complex Wavelet Mutual Information Loss: A Multi-Scale Loss Function for Semantic Segmentation: Experiment

 \subsection{Experimental Setup}

-\paragraph{Base Models} To evaluate CWMI loss, we employed U-Net \cite{ronneberger2015u} and Attention U-Net \cite{oktay2018attention} as base models.
-This choice allows us to assess CWMI's generalization across fully convolutional models and attention-based models. \paragraph{Datasets} We tested CWMI on three public segmentation datasets, all characterized by class and instance imbalance: (1) SNEMI3D, a neurite segmentation dataset containing 100 \(1024 \times 1024\) grayscale images from electron microscopy slices \cite{arganda2013snemi3d}; (2) GlaS, a gland segmentation dataset with 165 RGB images of varying sizes from histological images of colorectal cancer samples \cite{sirinukunwattana2017gland}; (3) DRIVE, a retinal vessel segmentation dataset comprising 40 \(584 \times 565\) RGB images from fundus photographs \cite{staal2004ridge}; and (4) the Massachusetts Roads dataset (MASS ROAD), a road segmentation dataset with 1171 \(1500\times 1500\) RGB images from aerial imagery \cite{MnihThesis}.
+\paragraph{Base Models} To evaluate the effectiveness of the CWMI loss, we employed U-Net \cite{ronneberger2015u} and Attention U-Net \cite{oktay2018attention} as baseline architectures.
+This selection enables an assessment of CWMI’s generalization ability across both fully convolutional and attention-enhanced models.
+Additionally, to examine CWMI's compatibility with recently proposed Mamba-based architectures \cite{yue2024medmamba}, we incorporated the Vision Mamba U-Net (VMUNet) \cite{ruan2024vm} into our experiments.

+\paragraph{Datasets} We tested CWMI on three public segmentation datasets, all characterized by class and instance imbalance: (1) SNEMI3D, a neurite segmentation dataset containing 100 \(1024 \times 1024\) grayscale images from electron microscopy slices \cite{arganda2013snemi3d}; (2) GlaS, a gland segmentation dataset with 165 RGB images of varying sizes from histological images of colorectal cancer samples \cite{sirinukunwattana2017gland}; (3) DRIVE, a retinal vessel segmentation dataset comprising 40 \(584 \times 565\) RGB images from fundus photographs \cite{staal2004ridge}; and (4) the Massachusetts Roads dataset (MASS ROAD), a road segmentation dataset with 1171 \(1500\times 1500\) RGB images from aerial imagery \cite{MnihThesis}.
 We choose a subset of 120 images (ignoring images without a network of roads).
-For all datasets, three-fold cross-validation was used to ensure robust evaluation. \paragraph{Baselines and Implementation Details} We compared CWMI against 11 state-of-the-art (SOTA) loss functions, including pixel-wise loss functions (e.g., cross entropy, BCE \cite{long2015fully}, Focal loss \cite{ross2017focal}), region-based loss functions (e.g., Dice loss \cite{milletari2016v}, Tversky loss \cite{salehi2017tversky}, Jaccard loss \cite{rahman2016optimizing}), and structural/topological loss functions (e.g., WCE \cite{ronneberger2015u}, ABW loss \cite{liu2022boundary}, Skea-topo loss \cite{liu2024enhancing}, RMI loss \cite{zhao2019region}, clDice loss \cite{shit2021cldice}).
-Hyperparameters for each baseline were tuned via grid search, with Tversky loss (\(\alpha = 0.5, \beta = 0.5\)) and Focal loss (\(\gamma = 2.5\)) as examples.
+For all datasets, at least two repeated three-fold cross-validations were used to ensure robust evaluation.